Las Vegas Bowl: 21st century

-With the relocation of the Oakland Raiders to Las Vegas, Allegiant Stadium was constructed to replace Sam Boyd Stadium.
+With the relocation of the Oakland Raiders to the Las Vegas area, Allegiant Stadium was constructed to replace Sam Boyd Stadium.
 The Las Vegas Bowl along with the other events held at Sam Boyd Stadium moved to the new stadium upon completion.

 On December 2, 2020, the 2020 edition of the game was cancelled due to the COVID-19 pandemic.
 Its tie-ins (SEC and Pac-12) were transferred to the ESPN Events-owned Armed Forces Bowl in Fort Worth, Texas.

 Sponsors

 The bowl was known as the SEGA Sports Las Vegas Bowl from 2001 to 2002.
 From 2003 to 2008, the title sponsor was the Pioneer Corporation.
 From 2009 to 2012, the game was known as the Maaco Bowl Las Vegas, as the sponsor was MAACO.
 From 2013 to 2015, the game was known as the Royal Purple Las Vegas Bowl as the sponsor was Royal Purple.
 For the 2016 edition, the game was known as the Las Vegas Bowl presented by GEICO as GEICO was the presenting sponsor.
 On July 12, 2018, it was announced that Mitsubishi would be the new title sponsor, with the game renamed as the Mitsubishi Motors Las Vegas Bowl as part of a two-year deal.
 On April 20, 2021, SRS Distribution signed a five-year agreement with ESPN to become the title sponsor, making the game the SRS Distribution Las Vegas Bowl.